NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/random.md

-In the model example below, we have 6 turtles that represent 6 dices.
+In the model example below, we have 6 turtles that represent the 6 faces of a dice.
 Every time we click the **roll dice** button, each turtle picks a random number between 1 to 6 (including 6) and updates its shape accordingly.